2BAD/bitrix/README.md

    const bitrix = Bitrix('https://PORTAL_NAME.bitrix24.ru/rest/1/WEBHOOK_TOKEN')
    ```

    That endpoint lives indefinitely.
-Rejoice and hope that will never fire in your leg.
+Rejoice and hope that it will backfire on you.

 ## API